 Biography

-Åshild Løvvig (she/her) is a multidisciplinary artist with a BA in Acting and an MA in Linguistics, focusing on storytelling, performance and embodied cognition.
+Åshild Løvvig (she/her) is a multidisciplinary artist.
 She is recognised as Norway's most experienced drag king and masculine drag art performer.
 Her work explores gender and expressive fluidity and combines academic approaches, film, queer art and storytelling.
 In the experimental drag scene, she explores draglesque, drag thing, posthumanism and critical perspectives on (cis)femininity and queer intersectionality.
 She is also committed to neurodiversity and the visibility of disability in the arts.

-Jens Martin (they/them) has been working with various art forms since 2013, primarily drag, dance and DJing, and is now a freelance performance artist and project initiator.
-With dance training at the KHiO, Jens Martin creates spaces for queer performance art and makes underrepresented aesthetic traditions visible.
-In the seminar “Becoming the Abject” (2020), Jens Martin combines the concept of the “abject” with drag “filth”.
-Romantic ideals increasingly characterise Jens Martin's work, while the focus is increasingly on the artistic process and self-generated material.
-Art is currently created in the interplay of movement, text, visual media and performative presence.
+Jens Martin (they/them) has been working with art forms such as drag, dance, and DJing since 2013 and is now a freelance performance artist and project initiator.
+Trained at the KHiO, Jens Martin creates spaces for queer performance art and brings underrepresented aesthetic traditions to the forefront.
+In the seminar “Becoming the Abject” (2020), Jens Martin linked the “abject” with drag “filth.”
+Their work increasingly focuses on process, personal material, and the interplay of movement, text, and presence.

 Katinka Steensgaard (she/her) has a Bachelor's and Master's degree in Applied Theatre Studies (OsloMet).
 In her master's thesis, she researched drag king aesthetics and experiences in dealing with masculinity.
 She works as a theater educator, director, actress and drag artist.
 She has been shaping the Norwegian drag scene since 2013 and has been involved in projects such as Open Drag Stage, BOIS Workzone, Oslo Drag Festival and Oslo Dragskole.
 Her work is strongly inspired by underground currents such as club kid tradition and abject theory.